DevAdventCalendar/DevAdventCalendar/README.md

 ## Debugging

- In order to send e-mails you need to set up an e-mail account in `appsettings.development.json`.
+In order to send e-mails:

+* set up an e-mail account in `appsettings.development.json` file

+* OR execute `docker container run -d -p 8025:8025 -p 1025:1025 mailhog/mailhog` command to run fake SMTP server in [Docker](#docker) container, then you can visit `http://localhost:8025/` to watch your e-mails

 Also, it is necessary to add new environment variable `ASPNETCORE_ENVIRONMENT`: `Development` for the main `DevAdventCalendarCompetition` project.

 ![ENVIRONMENT](docs/Pictures/screen.png/?raw=true)

+## Start the application

+Just run `docker-compose up` command in the `/src/DevAdventCalendarCompetition/` directory and after successful start of services visit `http://localhost:8081/` in your browser.

 ## Used Tools